 - Roland Altenburger, Discussant

-The panel focusses on the development of concepts of gardens and landscape design in relation to its social and political function from the Song to the Qing.
+The panel focuses on the development of concepts of gardens and landscape design in relation to its social and political function from the Song to the Qing.
 The lines of this tradition can be elucidated using the gardens and the landscapes of the city of Hangzhou and its West Lake as an example since they command a large amount of multiple source material, mainly local gazetteers, poems and paintings.
-The Southern Song imperial parks that were situated in the city and on the lakeshore were managed according to political prerogatives and assigned to each other according to function (Ebner von Eschenbach).
-At that time the evolving scenery of the West Lake stimulated the emergence of geo-poetics as a new literary form in the poems of Dong Sigao (Ridgway).
+The Southern Song imperial parks that were situated in the city and on the lake shore were managed according to political prerogatives and assigned to each other according to function (Ebner von Eschenbach).
+At that time, the evolving scenery of the West Lake stimulated the emergence of geo-poetics as a new literary form in the poems of Dong Sigao (Ridgway).
 After a period of decay, efforts were undertaken by mid-Ming prefect Yang Mengying to restore the West Lake to its former function, drawing on Tang and Song models and emphasising its public importance and place in the cultural landscape (Cheung).
 In the late Ming new individual gardens were built after a concept of landscape culture as the garden of Li Liufang and his activities as poet and painter reveal (Mezcua López).
 The reification of the garden as an idealised landscape led to the imitation of Southern Song model gardens and the fashioning of the West Lake landscape as such into a public garden during the late Ming and Qing (Duan).
 The panel will be concluded with a final roundtable discussion.

 Silvia Ebner von Eschenbach, “Function and Management of the Imperial Parks of the Southern Song Capital Lin’an”